WV Local Technical Assistance Program

 The job task

 Using only quality tools that are sharp and in good condition.
-If a tool is broken, dull, or damaged, it should be tagged and taken out of service
+If a tool is broken, dull or damaged, it must be tagged and taken out of service

 When Using the Cutting Tool